 Join a Book Club!

 Keen to share your thoughts about books you have read?
 Why not join a book club?
 Check out the clubs we have at the public libraries conducted in English, Chinese, Malay and Tamil for various age groups.

-For club meeting dates and registration, please go to http://www.nlb.gov.sg/golibrary.
+For current club meeting dates and registration, please go to http://www.nlb.gov.sg/golibrary.

 ENGLISH LANGUAGE CLUBS